 Greens Blend

 Leafy greens are incredibly important for our health.
-Being rich in micronutrients and antioxidants they help to greatly shape our risk for many health concerns.
+Being rich in micronutrients and antioxidants they help to greatly shape many health concerns.

 Probiotic Blend

 As mentioned above, this is where Roundhouse Provisions Morning Kick shines.
-Ten billion CFU probiotics is an effective dose and it also contains multiple strains, which means there may be synergism between the probiotics, potentially leading to additional benefits.
+Five billion CFU probiotics is within the recommended daily dose and it also contains multiple strains, which means there may be synergism between the probiotics, potentially leading to additional benefits.

 Additional Ingredients

 - Fiber.
-With 4 grams of organic Jerusalem artichoke inulin, Morning Kick provides a dose of prebiotic fiber that may help support your gut health.
+With 4 grams of organic Jerusalem artichoke inulin and chicory inulin, Morning Kick provides a dose of prebiotic fiber that may help support your gut health.

-- Adaptogens: Ashwagandha, astragalus, and Panax ginseng.
-For the most part, these fall short of their intended benefits.
+- Adaptogens: Ashwagandha, which may fall short of its intended benefits.

 - Bovine collagen peptides.
 These have potential benefits for skin and joint health, but you may need more than what this product provides.
-And don’t forget, these are derived from cows, so if you are vegan or vegetarian, this product may not be right for you.
+And don’t forget, these are derived from cows, so if you are vegan or vegetarian, this product is not right for you

 For many, organic ingredients are an important factor when deciding on a dietary supplement to take.
-Unfortunately, only two ingredients in Morning Kick are organic.
-On the bright side, one of these ingredients, organic Jerusalem artichoke inulin, takes up 4 grams of the 8.7 gram serving.
+Unfortunately, only three ingredients in Morning Kick are organic.

-Live it Up Super Greens also focuses on high safety with third-party testing and manufacturing in GMP-certified facilities in the USA.
-Yet, they take their quality to the next level by being made with organic vegetables.
+Live it Up Super Greens also focuses on high quality with third-party testing and manufacturing in GMP-certified facilities in the USA.
+Yet, they take it to the next level by being made with organic vegetables.

 Morning Kick Cost Analysis

-Though Morning Kick is not as expensive as AG1, it’s definitely pricier than other products of similar or better quality, like Live it Up Super Greens ($1.33 per serving with a subscription).
+Though Morning Kick is not as expensive as AG1, it’s definitely pricier than other products that I think are of similar or better quality, like Live it Up Super Greens ($1.33 per serving with a subscription).

 Morning Kick Taste Review

-This health supplement has a refreshing strawberry lemonade flavor.
+This health supplement has two sweet flavors: strawberry lemonade and watermelon mint.
 Many health-conscious individuals who started taking Morning Kick liken the taste to Crystal Light.
-This product is sweetened with Stevia, a non-caloric plant-based sweetener that some say has a noticeable aftertaste.
+This product is sweetened with stevia, a non-caloric plant-based sweetener that some say has a noticeable aftertaste.

 There are also a few Morning Kick reviews showing lower customer satisfaction and inconsistencies when ordering from Amazon vs. the company website.

 Live it Up Super Greens uses monk fruit, also a plant-derived non-caloric sweetener.
-However, it does not have the same chemical-like aftertaste that some Morning Kick customers noticed with the stevia.
-Plus, with two different flavors, Original with a hint of mint and Wild Berry with a berry and citrus zing, it has something for everyone.
+However, most people do not detect the chemical-like aftertaste that some Morning Kick customers noticed with the stevia.
+Plus, with two subtly sweet flavors, Original with a hint of mint and Wild Berry with a berry and citrus zing, it has something for everyone.

 Live it Up Super Greens: The Top Morning Kick Alternative

-- Lacks effective doses of key ingredients and superfoods
+- Small doses of key ingredients they highlight, like collagen and ashwagandha

 - Not vegan

 For these reasons, I much prefer Live it Up Super Greens over Roundhouse Morning Kick.
 Super Greens contains ample leafy greens, vegetables, algae, roots, and herbs.
 Since these are ground whole, they provide all the different types of fibers needed for whole-body health.
-Because there are so many greens included in one scoop, it contains over 20 vitamins and minerals purely from the organic vegetables included.
+It also contains 7.3 grams of greens (3 cups of veggies!), packing in more per scoop than Morning Kick.

-Super Greens includes 5 billion CFU probiotics, which is an effective dose, along with three digestive enzymes for even more digestive support.
-This non-GMO formula is vegan, gluten-free, nut-free, and always third-party tested for quality.
-More importantly, our greens powder delivers, and 93% of subscribers we polled reported feeling healthier overall with daily use.
+Super Greens includes 5 billion CFU probiotics, along with four digestive enzymes for even more digestive support.
+This non-GMO formula is vegan, soy-free, nut-free, and always third-party tested for quality.
+More importantly, our greens powder delivers, and 76% of Super Greens users in a clinical study reported feeling healthier overall with daily use after 90 days.

 Now, as a dietitian who has worked with hundreds of clients, it’s true that everybody and every body are different.
 Your needs will vary, and so finding the right supplement that fits your goals is quite important.
 And don’t forget, these supplements should never replace a diet full of whole fruits and vegetables.